jtwirly/solarpanelfaultdetection/README.md

-# Solar Panel Fault Detection System with Machine Learning (Image Classification / Computer Vision)
+# Solar Panel Fault Detection with Machine Learning (Image Classification)

 ## Overview
 This project was created as an example project for the AI for Energy Solutions course that I am teaching during MIT's Independent Activities Period (IAP).
-It demonstrates how machine learning and computer vision can be applied to real-world energy infrastructure monitoring.
+It demonstrates how machine learning and image classification can be applied to real-world energy infrastructure monitoring.

-The system is a machine learning-powered web application that detects and classifies faults in solar panels using computer vision.
+The system is a machine learning-powered web application that detects and classifies faults in solar panels using transfer learning and image classification.
 It can analyze both single images and batch process multiple images to identify three conditions:
 - Clean panels
 - Physical damage
 - Electrical damage